Canal Panda

 Canal Panda is a Portuguese pay television channel.
-The first network in Portugal dedicated to kids programming, it mostly focused on animated series for children aged 6–14.
+The first network in Portugal dedicated to kids programming.
 The channel was founded in 1996 as Panda Club in Spain and Portugal, but the name was changed to Canal Panda in 1997.
 In 2001, the channel was closed down in Spain, thus focusing on the Portuguese market.
 It was relaunched in Spain in 2011 and closed down again in 2022.
-Canal Panda is currently owned by Dreamia, a joint-venture between AMC Networks International Iberia and NOS.
-In addition to the linear channel, it operates the Panda+ SVOD service.
+Canal Panda is currently operated by Dreamia, a joint-venture between AMC Networks International Iberia and NOS.
+In addition to the linear channel, it operates the Panda+ SVOD service, developed by the Portuguese technology company Magycal.

-Currently, Canal Panda is a Portuguese preschool channel, airing programs targeted at the 3-8 age range, though before the late 2000s it catered a wider demographic.
+Currently, Canal Panda is a Portuguese preschool channel, airing programs targeted at the 3-8 age range, though before the early 2010s it catered a wider demographic.

 History

 Panda Club

 Canal Panda's origins lie in an hour-long weekday programming block on provincial television stations in China, the block was known as "Panda Club" (熊猫俱乐部) and was produced by DIC Entertainment, ABC's children's division at the time.
 Panda Club first aired on October 3, 1994, on regional stations in Beijing, Shanghai, Sichuan and Fujian, which are the four largest in China.
 The programming block offered a five days a week service lasting for one hour per day.
 Panda Club offered Mandarin dubs of shows from DIC's catalog, such as Madeline, Rimba's Island, Superhuman Samurai Syber-Squad and Adventures of Sonic the Hedgehog.
 Even before the creation of Panda Club, DIC had an agreement with Hong Ying Animation, producing more than 100 half-hours of content together.
 John Healy, president of ABC International said that China was a model to establish children's services in other Asian countries.
 The two partners then created a second Panda Club in India, which aired on the state-run DD Metro channel, with two hours of programming per week, provided by Vijay Amritraj's First Serve Entertainment.
 To this end, ABC set up offices in New Delhi and Chennai to help create new programming for the country, and to syndicate American shows.
 A licensing unit was set up in the country in December 1995.